Tuesday, October 28, 2025

 Sapphire turned and moved with her friend toward the door.
 Then she casually glanced back at me.
 "So how is it you're taking typing here?"

-"Industrial electronics."
+"Industrial electronics.
+We only have analogue electronics at OHS."
 I followed them toward the door.
-"The Industrial Electronics class here is doing microcomputers this year."
+"And the Industrial Electronics class here is doing microcomputers this year."

 "Always such a complete nerd.
 So smart."